 Who is Persephone?

 Persephone is the goddess of spring (the season) and also the Queen of the underworld.
 She is the daughter of Demeter and Zeus, goddess of the earth.
-Persephone, as a vegetation goddess, and her mother Demeter, is also associated with vegetation and grain and they were were the central figures of the Eleusinian Mysteries, which promised the initiated a more enjoyable prospect after death.
+Persephone and her mother Demeter, is also associated with vegetation and grain and they were were the central figures of the Eleusinian Mysteries, which promised the initiated a more enjoyable prospect after death.

 Who is Hades?

 What did Hades do to Persephone?

 Myth has it that Hades abducted Persephone as she was gathering flowers by a stream.
 Demeter went in search of her daughter, but she was unable to find her.
 Demeter’s grief causes the earth to die – crops fail, and famine comes upon the land.
 Zeus intervenes and commands Hades to return Persephone.
-Hades did not want to let Persephone go, so he forces Persephone to eat a pomegranate seed, food of the dead.
-As a result of eating the pomegranate seeds she had to spend some of her time in the underworld, so from that moment on she can spend only six months out of the year with her mother; the other six months she is destined to spend in the realm of Hades.
+Hades did not want to let Persephone go, so he forces Persephone to eat a pomegranate seed, the food of the dead in ancient Greek mythology.
+As a result of eating the pomegranate seeds she had to spend some of her time in the underworld, so from that moment on she can spend only six months out of the year with her mother on earth and the other six months she is destined to spend in the realm of Hades, in the underworld.

 To the Greeks, the return of Persephone from the underworld symbolized the return of life in the spring.
 Each spring, as the earth returned to life, some Greeks observed a sacred ritual in which the story of Demeter and Persephone was enacted.